-Overall, the implementation of actions and services to address the learning loss were well received by educators, parents, and students.
+Overall, the implementation of actions and services to address the learning loss were successful and well received by educators, parents, and students.
 We started with our 2020 summer program, which was a good opportunity to make up for some of the learning that was interrupted during the first few weeks of the school closures.
 Parents, in particular, highlighted the fact that all teachers in the summer program implemented synchronous teaching, in contrast with the spring of 2020, when many of them relied on Google classroom to teach asynchronously.
 Over 2,000 students attended summer school last school year, giving them the opportunity to not only address gaps in learning, but also to stay connected with school through relevant and engaging opportunities around STEAM.
-Our efforts to address the learning loss have continued throughout the school year.
+Our efforts to address the learning loss continued throughout the school year.
 Principals and teachers have indicated the invaluable support provided by college tutors, Project REACH and RISE tutors, intervention substitutes, and/or instructional bilingual assistants.
-In our parent meetings, they also continue advocating for these support services as we start planning for the new LCAP cycle.
-In addition, many teachers across the district are providing interventions beyond the bell and on Saturdays to address the learning loss of their students, and at the high school level, there are teachers working with students on credit recovery opportunities after school.
-On the other hand, the biggest challenge in addressing pupil learning loss effectively has probably been the lack of consistency with some students due to lack of engagement or excessive absences.
-For some of these students, the gaps in learning have even widened.
+In our community meetings, they have strongly advocated to continue with these support services during the new LCAP cycle.
+In addition, many teachers across the district provided interventions after school and on Saturdays to address the learning loss of their students, and at the high school level, there many teachers were working with students on credit recovery opportunities after school.
+On the other hand, the biggest challenge in addressing pupil learning loss effectively was the lack of consistency with some students due to lack of engagement or excessive absences.
+For some of these students, the gaps in learning even widened.
 This is something that both our Principals and teachers have expressed concern about.
 It is not surprising that 58% of parents of elementary students and 60% of parents of secondary students completing the California Parent Student Survey showed concern that their child may be falling behind academically.

+i-Ready Diagnostic assessments place students in three different tiers: Tier I (students at grade level), Tier II (students approaching grade level), and Tier III (students far below grade level).
 When analyzing the year-to-year comparison of the i-Ready Diagnostic #1, data shows that our CUSD students already started this school year behind in comparison to the year before, particularly in the area of math.
-In the area of reading, 48% of the students were in Tier 3 in 2019 vs. 47% in 2020.
-However, in the area of Math 42% of the students were in Tier 3 in the fall of 2019 versus 46% in the fall of 2020.
+In the area of reading, 48% of the students were in Tier III in 2019 vs. 47% in 2020.
+However, in the area of Math 42% of the students were in Tier III in the fall of 2019 versus 46% in the fall of 2020.
 This trend can also be seen when comparing student performance in the winter Diagnostics administered in the last two years.
 A comparison of Diagnostic #2 for both school years reveals a greater extent of learning loss.
-In reading, for example, we lost ground going from 34% of the students in Tier 3 in 2020 to 40% of the students in Tier 3 in 2021.
-In math, 26% of the students were in Tier 3 in winter 2020, compared to this year with 37% of students in Tier 3.
-That is 11 percentage points increase in Tier 3 students, which is significant.
+In reading, for example, we lost ground going from 34% of the students in Tier III in 2020 to 40% of the students in Tier III in 2021.
+In math, 26% of the students were in Tier III in winter 2020, compared to this year with 37% of students in Tier III.
+That is an 11 percentage points increase in Tier III students, which is significant.
+We are in the process of analyzing the spring diagnostic results.